 Of the results that have been disaggregated by gender from 2015 to 2020, DFID WASH programs reached 24.1 million women.
 DFID is continuously working with our existing partners towards improving collection of disaggregated data.
 In 2019/20 75% of our reported WASH results were disaggregated by gender.
 This is a 4-percentage point increase in data disaggregation by gender between the results reported in 2018/19 and the results reported in 2019/20.
 2. Context

-The Conservative manifesto outlined an ambition to end preventable deaths, and water and sanitation are necessary elements to secure the health outcomes that would meet this ambition.
+Successive governments have emphasised the importance of water supply and sanitation to support broader objectives for health, wellbeing and economic development.
+The November 2019 Conservative Party manifesto committed to build on existing efforts to end preventable deaths of mothers, new-borns and children by 2030.
+Water supply, sanitation and hygiene are all necessary elements to secure the health outcomes that would meet this ambition.
 For example, safe water and sanitation is the most effective way of preventing 1,000 young children dying every day from diarrhoea.

-WASH is critical in managing epidemic diarrhoeal diseases such as cholera as well as some of the most prevalent neglected tropical diseases, including trachoma, schistosomiasis and soil transmitted helminths.
+WASH is also critical in managing epidemic diarrhoeal diseases such as cholera as well as some of the most prevalent neglected tropical diseases, including trachoma, schistosomiasis and soil transmitted helminths.

 The provision of safe water, sanitation and hygiene is essential in protecting human health during the COVID-19 outbreak.
 We know the disease is highly infectious and can spread rapidly.
 Frequent and proper hand hygiene is therefore one the most important prevention measures for COVID-19 but requires sufficient availability of water.